Overweight Woman Exercising

 Pilates is a low-impact exercise that strengthens muscles and improves flexibility and postural alignment.
 A typical workout is 45 minutes to an hour long, and you can do it with or without equipment.
 It involves precise, slow movements accompanied by breath control.

-Pilates targets the core, although it works out other areas, too.
+Pilates targets the core, although it works out in other areas, too.
 Keep in mind that the core doesn’t only refer to abdominal muscles.

 The core in Pilates refers to the inner and outer thighs, the hips, and the back.
 It also works the glutes, lower legs, and arms for a whole-body workout.
 Pilates benefits those who are plus size in many ways, some of which involve exercise while others involve overall health.